T-Mobile Unveils the HTC G1: The World’s First “Android” Phone

 Though we can probably expect the open source community to fill in some of the gaps where the phone lacks, some drawbacks named off at the press conference this morning include: the phone CAN NOT be used as a tethered modem, to provide connectivity to a laptop, regardless of your data plan.
 It’s mail support is also limited and does not yet support Microsoft Exchange.
 The phone is also going to be locked to T-Mobile, so despite hyping up the “open” nature of the software, they’re still going to dictate which provider you can use it with (which seems a little hypocritical to me!)

 Much of this phone’s success, and Android phones in general, will depend on the community of users developing new applications for it.
-In that sense it’s a bit of a gamble, but my money would have to go down on Android; I’m betting we’ll see some pretty creative and innovative ways to use a mobile phone in the coming months.
+In that sense it’s a bit of a gamble, but my money would have to go down on Android; I’m betting we’ll see some pretty creative and innovative ways to use a mobile phone and mobile web development in the coming months.
 Whether or not this can take a bite out of Apple’s iPhone momentum?
 We’ll have to wait and see.